 The Arts and Humanities Alumni Association Chapter Board works hard to ensure a diverse, exciting group of participants for each roundtable.
 You can meet board members and other high-achieving alumni at the roundtables at Access2Alumni on April 14, 2015.
 Listed below is our line-up from the 2014 event.
 Some familiar faces from this line-up will be back this year as well as new alumni participants.
-Check back often for updates on 2014 alumni participants!
+Check back often for updates on 2015 alumni participants!

 Here’s your chance to ask successful alumni how they got to the top!
 We will be featuring alumni who are successful in the following careers/areas: